moleculerjs/moleculer-channels/README.md

     if (!err) return null;

     return {
-        // Encode to base64 to because of special characters
+        // Encode to base64 because of special characters
         // For example, NATS JetStream does not support \n or \r in headers ...(err.message ? { [HEADER_ERROR_MESSAGE]: toBase64(err.message) } : {}),
         ...(err.stack ? { [HEADER_ERROR_STACK]: toBase64(err.stack) } : {}),